themartiancompany/seamless-transactions-infinite-possibilities-hackaton/README.md

 ### The project

-I'm still not sure actually what I am gonna present for this competition, as the choice will mostly be determined by what I'll manage to finish to write in time by the 7th of April 2025.

-The requirements are for a product which supports and integrates the [PyUSD]( https://www.paypal.com/us/digital-wallet/manage-money/crypto/pyusd) PayPal USD stablecoin and which provides network connectivity
+The hackaton requirements are for a product which supports and integrates the [PyUSD]( https://www.paypal.com/us/digital-wallet/manage-money/crypto/pyusd) PayPal USD stablecoin and which provides network connectivity